dinuta/jinja2docker/README.md

 ## Supported formats (embedded custom render)

-If you want to use the custom embedded render you must override the entrypoint to ```/scripts/entities/render.py```
+If you want to use the custom embedded render you must override the entrypoint with ```/scripts/entities/render.py```

 ## Syntax